My Dogs Got Into a Fight — Here's How We Got Our Pack Back

 Was this going to be fixable?

-When I sprang into action on that day, I was also very anxious.
-As a matter of fact, “Very anxious” is an understatement …I was so anxious that it felt like I couldn’t breathe at times.
+When I sprang into action on that day, I was also very anxious - and "very anxious" is an understatement.
+I felt like I couldn’t breathe.

-I got Fleetwood and Hudson in their crates and called my friend Laurent who owns Elite Pro.
-They do boarding, daycare, training and they know my dogs.
+I got Fleetwood and Hudson into their crates and called my friend Laurent at Elite Pro.
+They do boarding, daycare, and training, and they know my dogs.
+ThenI reached out to Marc Wingdassen, my dog trainer.
+We had just started working together.
+I sent an email explaining what happened and thought: Is he going to think I'm a bad pet parent?

 He did not.